 (6) Each copy of a protection application given under subsection (5) must be accompanied by notice of the first listing date.

+[Section 44 amended by No. 49 of 2010 s.
+26.]

 45. Court may make protection order

 If, on a protection application, the Court finds that the child is in need of protection the Court may, subject to this Part —